rindi-ps/Data-Analyst-Portfolio/README.md

 ---

 Hi, I'm **Rindi Pasmawi Sya'ban**
-Animal Science graduate with hands-on experience in scientific research and statistical data analysis using SPSS.
-Over 5 years of experience as a Hatchery Supervisor, which strengthened a solid understanding of operational business processes.
-Currently transitioning into the Data Analyst field, with certifications at the Beginner and Intermediate levels.
-Proficient in SQL, Python, Excel, Tableau, and Looker Studio.
-Skilled in statistical analysis, data storytelling, and generating business insights to support data-driven decision-making.
+An Animal Science graduate with hands-on experience in scientific research and over 5 years of professional work as a Hatchery Supervisor, which built a strong understanding of operational business processes.

+I’m currently transitioning into the Data Analytics field, supported by certifications at the Beginner and Intermediate levels.
+I’ve built practical skills in SQL, Python, Excel, Tableau, and Looker Studio.
+I'm passionate about transforming raw data into meaningful insights through statistical analysis, data storytelling, and business-driven reporting to support data-informed decision-making.

 ---